Skip to main content

 cite

 Another impetus was the state’s institutional support to produce film and other media as vehicles for a modern form of national identity formation and its projection of such identities at home and abroad.
 The majority of these so-called ethnographic filmmakers have been supported by powerful state cultural and media organizations.
-Under the second Pahlavi state (1941–79) these were principally the Ministry of Culture and Art (MCA) and National Iranian Radio and Television (NIRT).
-Under the Islamic Republic, these included the Ministry of Culture and Islamic Guidance, the Iranian Cultural Heritage Organization, and Voice and Vision of the Islamic Republic.
+Under the second Pahlavi state (1941–79), such organizations included the Ministry of Culture and Art (MCA) and National Iranian Radio and Television (NIRT).
+Under the Islamic Republic, there were the Ministry of Culture and Islamic Guidance, the Iranian Cultural Heritage Organization, and Voice and Vision of the Islamic Republic.
 Filmmakers were either full-time civil-servant employees of these state organizations or were freelance artists commissioned by them.
 Commercial private sector and non-governmental agencies also contributed to documentary and ethnographic filmmaking, but to a far lesser extent.
-State institutions were not only involved in financing and sponsoring these films, but also in their production and, due to their near monopoly on documentary film venues and television networks, in their distribution and exhibition.
+State institutions were involved not only in financing and sponsoring these films, but also in their production and, due to their near monopoly on documentary film venues and television networks, in their distribution and exhibition.
 Because of these structural underpinnings and the leftist politics of a majority of the filmmakers, ethnographic films were always already embedded in politics—from their conception to reception.
 What constituted “nation,” “culture,” and “tradition” to be documented, exoticized, and salvaged were contested categories between the state that funded the films and the filmmakers who received funding from it but nevertheless wished to maintain editorial independence.

 Another impetus was the presence of a coterie of new filmmakers trained at home and abroad who were armed with the ideologies of secular modernism, salvage ethnography, and cinematic storytelling.
-However, most of these were not trained in anthropology.
-Neither were they deeply linked to university anthropology departments or research centers.
+However, most of these creators were neither trained in anthropology nor deeply linked to university anthropology departments or research centers.
 As such, few “ethnographic films” were part of academic anthropological studies or were organically informed by anthropological and ethnographic concepts and methodologies.
-As such, Farhad Varharam’s labelling of these films as “anthropological cinema without anthropology” is appropriate.1Farhad Varharam, “Anthropological Cinema Without Anthropology,” synopsis of paper for Visual Representations of Iran Conference, St. Andrews University, June 13–16, 2008,
+Therefore, Farhād Varahrām’s labelling of these films as “anthropological cinema without anthropology” is appropriate.1Farhād Varahrām, “Anthropological Cinema Without Anthropology,” synopsis of paper for Visual Representations of Iran Conference, St. Andrews University, June 13–16, 2008, accessed 30 November 2013, www.st-andrews.ac.uk/anthropologyiran/abstracts.html

-Yet, there is what I call an anthropological unconscious at play in the works of these non- anthropologist filmmakers and non-anthropologist writers of cultural monographs about small communities, like Gholamhossein Saedi (1936–85) and Jalal Al-e Ahmad (1923–69).
-This is exhibited in their choice and treatment of the subjects, rituals, customs, and events they deemed worthy of documenting and salvaging—constituting their films’ ethnographic content.
-This anthropological unconscious is also exhibited in the stylistic features of their films, which were driven by the filmmakers’ ad hoc understanding of anthropological methodologies of research, realist style of filming and narrative storytelling, and the technological limitations of cinema.
-Together, these factors of authorship, modernist ideologies of anthropology and nationalism, state support of films, choice and treatment of subject matter, and filming style constituted the political unconscious of the ethnographic films.
+Even so, there is what I call an anthropological unconscious at play in the works of these non-anthropologist filmmakers and non-anthropologist writers of cultural monographs about small communities, such as Ghulāmhusayn Sāʿidī (1936–85) and Jalāl Āl-i Ahmad (1923–69).
+This anthropological unconscious is exhibited in their choice and treatment of the subjects, rituals, customs, and events they deemed worthy of documenting and salvaging—constituting their films’ ethnographic content.
+It is also displayed in the stylistic features of their films, which were driven by the filmmakers’ ad hoc understanding of anthropological methodologies of research, their realist style of filming and narrative storytelling, and the technological limitations of cinema.
+Together, these factors of authorship, modernist ideologies of anthropology and nationalism, state support of films, choice and treatment of subject matter, and filming style constituted the political unconscious of Iranian ethnographic films.

-This is long before new criticism and theory entered anthropology, and before the works of pioneer postmodernist cultural anthropologists at Rice University and elsewhere (e.g., George Marcus, Michael Fischer, James Clifford, and Steve Tyler) revolutionized anthropological fieldwork and ethnographic writing and filming.
-2Writing Culture: The Poetics and Politics of Ethnography, ed.
-James Clifford and George E. Marcus (Berkeley: University of California Press, 1986); Anthropology as Cultural Critique: An Experimental Moment in the Human Sciences, ed.
-George E. Marcus and Michael M. J. Fischer (Chicago: University of Chicago Press, 1986).
-As a result, Iranian ethnographic films tended to be straightforward and linear, relying heavily on a descriptive, wordy, and authoritative, even authoritarian, voice-of-God narration.
-This style was dictated as much by the difficulty of synch-sound recording in the field— necessitating voice-over narration and the suppression of the subjects’ voices—as by the oral narrative style of storytelling Iranians had internalized, or by the anthropological unconscious that necessitated a distance between anthropologist and subject.
-Yet, their deficit in terms of anthropological methodology became an asset in terms of their cinematic techniques, for some of the better filmmakers experimented with non-realist visual, musical, lyrical, and structural innovations to reduce this ethnographic distance and to suture the spectators into the diegetic worlds of their films.
+This is long before new criticism and theory entered anthropology, and before the works of pioneer postmodernist cultural anthropologists at Rice University and elsewhere, such as George Marcus, Michael Fischer, James Clifford, and Steve Tyler, revolutionized anthropological fieldwork and ethnographic writing and filming.2James Clifford and George E. Marcus, ed.
+Writing Culture: The Poetics and Politics of Ethnography (Berkeley: University of California Press, 1986); George E. Marcus and Michael M. J. Fischer, ed.
+Anthropology as Cultural Critique: An Experimental Moment in the Human Sciences (Chicago: University of Chicago Press, 1986).
+As a result, Iranian ethnographic films tended to be straightforward and linear, relying heavily on a descriptive, wordy, and authoritative, even authoritarian, voice-of-God style of narration.
+Such an approach to narration was dictated as much by the difficulty of synch-sound recording in the field— necessitating voice-over narration and the suppression of the subjects’ voices—as by the oral narrative style of storytelling Iranians had internalized, or by the anthropological unconscious that necessitated a distance between anthropologist and subject.
+Yet, their deficit in terms of anthropological methodology became an asset in terms of their cinematic techniques, as some of the better filmmakers experimented with non-realist visual, musical, lyrical, and structural innovations to reduce this ethnographic distance and to suture the spectators into the diegetic worlds of their films.
 More sophisticated filmmakers created downright postmodern texts that self-reflexively parodied their subjects, the films themselves, and the complicit relationship of filmmakers and subjects in constructing the films.

 Films of Religious Culture and Rituals

-Religion, religious culture, and religious rituals and ceremonies, particularly those related to Shiʿism, formed a major topic.
-An important early example is Abolqasem Rezai’s intimate and poetic film on the Hajj pilgrimage, Khāneh-ʾi khodā (Mecca, The Forbidden City, 1965).
-Produced by Iran Film Studio, it powerfully imparted the transcendent force of collective prayer and belief involving massive numbers of the faithful from different nations participating in the annual Muslim pilgrimage, including the circumambulation of the Kaʿaba.
-Even though the film did not have a unifying idea, its attention to details of religious traditions and practices gave it ethnographic and authentic depth, and its chronological treatment of pilgrimage gave it a pronounced forward momentum.
-These elements and its rare and revealing documentary footage made it an important and popular film.
-Some twelve commercial cinemas screened it in Tehran—a rare occurrence for documentaries.
-In honour of this religiously themed film, commercial cinemas removed flamboyant posters of sexy movie stars and coming attractions from their lobbies and instead decorated them with posters of holy religious sites.
-3Jamal Omid, Tarikh-i sinima-ye Iran, 1279–1375 (Tehran: Intisharat-i Rawzanah, 1995), 395.
-In fact, the movie was so popular that it apparently led to the inauguration of the first public cinema in the holy city of Qom, across the river from the shrine of Hazrate Massumeh, the sister of Imam ʿAli.
-Because of this film, for the first time, the official religious strata accepted the medium of film as a vehicle of religious expression, paving the way both for acceptance of filmmaking as a legitimate profession and of film enjoyment as a legitimate pastime.
+Religion, religious culture, and religious rituals and ceremonies, particularly those related to Shiʿism, are important topics covered in Iranian ethnographic films.
+An important early example of these films’ treatment of religion is Abūlqāsim Rizāʾī’s intimate and poetic film on the Hajj pilgrimage, Khānah-ʾi khudā (Mecca, The Forbidden City, 1965).
+Produced by Iran Film Studio, Khānah-ʾi khudā powerfully imparts the transcendent force of collective prayer and belief involving massive numbers of the faithful from different nations participating in the annual Muslim pilgrimage, including the circumambulation of the Kaʿba.
+Despite its seeming lack of a unifying idea, the film’s attention to details of religious traditions and practices gives it ethnographic and authentic depth, and its chronological treatment of pilgrimage gives it a pronounced forward momentum.
+These elements, and its use of rare and revealing documentary footage, made it an important and popular film.
+Some twelve commercial cinemas screened it in Tehran, a rare occurrence for documentaries.
+In honour of this religiously themed film, commercial cinemas removed flamboyant posters of sexy movie stars and coming attractions from their lobbies, and instead decorated them with posters of holy religious sites.3Jamal Omid, Tārīkh-i Sīnimā-yi Īrān, 1279–1375 (Tehran: Intishārāt-i Rawzanah, 1995), 395.
+In fact, the movie was so popular that it apparently led to the inauguration of the first public cinema in the holy city of Qom, across the river from the shrine of Hazrat Maʿsūmah, the sister of Imam ʿAlī.
+This film prompted the official religious strata, for the first time, to accept the medium of film as a vehicle of religious expression, thus paving the way for the recognition both of filmmaking as a legitimate profession and of film enjoyment as a legitimate pastime.
 It was dubbed into English and sold by Ashoqa Film to many foreign countries, the first Iranian film to receive such a wide foreign distribution.

-In Īrān sarzamīn-eh adyān (Iran: The Land of Religions, 1971), made for MCA, Vienna-trained documentarian Manuchehr Tayyab focused on the coexistence of major religious traditions in Iran—Shiʿism, Christianity, Zoroastrianism, and Judaism (with no mention of Bahaʿism)—which he rendered with a smoothly gliding camera, deft realism and glorious colour, and without voice-over narration.
-These techniques decreased distance and helped bring the spectators closer to the religious monuments and subjects.
-Particularly spectacular were scenes of Shiʿi faithful beating their bare chests into the camera, rhythmically, and in concentric circular formations.
+In Īrān Sarzamīn-i Adyān (Iran: The Land of Religions, 1971), made for MCA, Vienna-trained documentarian Manūchihr Tayyāb focuses on the coexistence of major religious traditions in Iran—Shiʿism, Christianity, Zoroastrianism, and Judaism (with no mention of Bahaʿism)—which he renders with a smoothly gliding camera, deft realism, and glorious colour, and without voice-over narration.
+These techniques decrease distance and helped bring the spectators closer to the religious monuments and subjects.
+The scenes of Shiʿi faithful beating their bare chests into the camera, rhythmically, and in concentric circular formations, are particularly spectacular.
 Interestingly, the film created the false impression that Shiʿism, predominant in Iran, was tolerant of other religions.
-Ironically, in an interview in Jamshid Akrami’s The Lost Cinema: Iranian Political Films in the 70s (2006), Tayyab states that the film was banned because of religious objections to it—never to be screened in public (he does not specify what the objections were).
+Ironically, in an interview in Jamshīd Akramī’s The Lost Cinema: Iranian Political Films in the 70s (2006), Tayyāb states that the film was banned, and never to be screened in public, due to religious objections, but he does not specify what those objections were.

-Sponsored by NIRT, Naser Taghvai, a gifted writer from the South, made many short but insightful ethnographic sketches, including two well-assembled works that explored folklorist and religious themes with dramatic visuals, dynamic editing, lyrical narration, and native music.
-Bad-e jin (The Sorcerer’s Wind, 1970), narrated by poet Ahmad Shamlu (1925–2000), deals with possession and exorcism rituals (zār) practiced on the coast of the Persian Gulf, particularly in Bandar Langeh.
-The film opens with shots of waves, the seashore, and the town ruins, accompanied by Shamlu’s raspy and world-weary voice describing the origins of the people, rituals, and wind.
-As he tells it, the source of the beliefs and rituals of zār came from African slaves who in ancient times were brought to the southern shores of the Persian Gulf.
+Sponsored by NIRT, Nāsir Taqvāʾī, a gifted writer from the South, made many short but insightful ethnographic sketches, including two well-assembled works that explored folklorist and religious themes with dramatic visuals, dynamic editing, lyrical narration, and native music.
+Bād-i Jin (The Sorcerer’s Wind, 1970), narrated by poet Ahmad Shāmlū (1925–2000), deals with possession and exorcism rituals (zār) practiced on the coast of the Persian Gulf, particularly in Bandar Lengeh.
+The film opens with shots of waves, the seashore, and the town ruins, accompanied by Shāmlū’s raspy and world-weary voice describing the origins of the people, rituals, and wind.
+In his account, the source of the beliefs and rituals of zār came from African slaves who in ancient times were brought to the southern shores of the Persian Gulf.
 They brought with them an ill wind, which purportedly decimated the population and left portions of the town in ruins.
-After this contextual opening, the film proceeds to the site of an exorcism ceremony which is very private and involves mixed-gender dancing and chanting to incessant, rhythmic drumbeats until trance is achieved and evil is expelled.
-Taghvai filmed these scenes with both hidden-camera and direct-cinema techniques, countering the distancing of the opening scenes.
-He gained access to these private events because of his familiarity with the Persian Gulf region’s cultures and his personal connections with the participants.
-4Hamid Naficy, Film-i mustanad: tarikh-i sinima-yi mustanad, vol. 2 (Tehran: Intisharat-i Danishgah-i Azad-i Iran, 1978), 324–5.
-His Arbaʻīn (1971), shot in the Persian Gulf port of Bushehr, is also a highly visual, direct-cinema documentary on the religious processions and mourning rituals that annually commemorate Arbaʻīn, the fortieth day of Imam Husayn’s martyrdom.
+After this contextual opening, the film proceeds to the site of an exorcism ceremony that is very private and involves mixed-gender dancing and chanting to incessant, rhythmic drumbeats until trance is achieved and evil is expelled.
+Taqvāʾī filmed these scenes with both hidden-camera and direct-cinema techniques, countering the distancing of the opening scenes.
+He gained access to these private events because of his familiarity with the Persian Gulf region’s cultures and his personal connections with the participants.4Hamid Naficy, Fīlm-i Mustanad: Tārīkh-i Sīnimā-yi Mustanad, vol. 2 (Tehran: Intishārāt-i Dānishgāh-i Āzād-i Īrān, 1978), 324–25.
+His film Arbaʻīn (1971), shot in the Persian Gulf port of Bushehr, is also a highly visual, direct-cinema documentary on the religious processions and mourning rituals that annually commemorate Arbaʻīn, the fortieth day of Imam Husayn’s martyrdom.
 Like The Sorcerer’s Wind, this film emphasizes rhythmic action and rhythmic editing, without voice-over narration, to recreate the intensity of religious emotions evoked in men and young boys in these public rituals.
-It shows the preparation for the mourning, the colourful and sonorous processions, and focuses in the last sequence on the crowds gathered in the Dehdashti and Behbahani Mosques, moving rhythmically in concentric circles and beating their chests to the chants of a Muslim cantor.
+It shows the preparation for the mourning, the colourful and sonorous processions, and focuses in the last sequence on the crowds gathered in the Dihdashtī and Bihbāhānī Mosques, moving rhythmically in concentric circles and beating their chests to the chants of a Muslim cantor.
 With the camera held either low or high, the vast dimensions and the intimate, frenzied tensions of this occasion are conveyed beautifully and powerfully.
-Interspersed throughout the film are shots of farmers working in fields and fishermen fishing, which both integrate the ceremony into their daily lives and demonstrate that these passionate, artistic people are the same people who ordinarily farm and fish.
-It also evokes an eerie atmosphere of the empty alleyways of Bushehr through which scurries a mysterious veiled woman.
+Interspersed throughout the film, we see shots of farmers working in fields and fishermen fishing, which both integrate the ceremony into their daily lives and demonstrate that these passionate, artistic people are the same people who ordinarily farm and fish.
+It also evokes an eerie atmosphere of the empty alleyways of Bushehr, through which a mysterious veiled woman scurries.

-Manuchehr Tabari, a NIRT filmmaker, made a shocking short film, Lahazātī chand ba Daravishe Qāderī (A Few Moments with Qadiri Dervishes, 1973), in which, using an invasive cinéma vérité camera, he documented, without narration or extra-diegetic music, the extraordinary acts of faith of dervishes under trance in Iranian Kurdistan.
-This includes their swallowing large stones and a handful of razor blades, eating live snakes, drinking kerosene and eating the glass chimney of the kerosene lamp, and puncturing their bodies and faces with numerous long skewers, all the while dancing to frenzied drum beats.
+Manūchihr Tabarī, a NIRT filmmaker, made a shocking short film, Lahazātī chand bā Darāvīsh-i Qādirī (A Few Moments with Qādirī Dervishes, 1973), in which, using an invasive cinéma vérité camera, he documented, without narration or extra-diegetic music, the extraordinary acts of faith of dervishes under trance in Iranian Kurdistan.
+This includes their swallowing large stones and handfuls of razor blades, eating live snakes, drinking kerosene and eating the glass chimney of the kerosene lamp, and puncturing their bodies and faces with numerous long skewers, all while dancing to frenzied drum beats.
 Absolute frenzy rules, not only because of the action of the trance-dancers, but also because the camera itself seems to be in a frenzy.
 No anthropological distance exists here.
-As it rapidly zooms in and out with the rhythm of the music and the trance-dancers, the camera replicates the trance stylistically, creating what Lotte Hoek in the context of religious inscription in Bangladeshi cinema called “Cinematic Zikr” (sacred chanting) 5Lotte Hoek, “I Will Wash Your Shrine with My Blood: The Mazar in Bangladeshi Cinema,” paper presented at Global Seminar in Media, Religion, and Culture, Mission 21, Basel, Switzerland, July 2006, 10–12. until the camera suddenly goes black in mid-action, bringing the film to an end.
-As Tabari told me, this was because one of the possessed participants lunged forward to swallow the camera lens.
-6Author’s interview with filmmaker Manuchehr Tabari, Tehran, Iran, August 1977.
+As it rapidly zooms in and out with the rhythm of the music and the trance-dancers, the camera replicates the trance stylistically, creating what Lotte Hoek, in the context of religious inscription in Bangladeshi cinema, called “Cinematic Zikr” (sacred chanting)5Lotte Hoek, “I Will Wash Your Shrine with My Blood: The Mazar in Bangladeshi Cinema,” paper presented at Global Seminar in Media, Religion, and Culture, Mission 21, Basel, Switzerland, July 10–12, 2006. until the camera suddenly goes black in mid-action, bringing the film to an end.
+As Tabarī told me in an interview, this was because one of the possessed participants lunged forward to swallow the camera lens.6Author’s interview with filmmaker Manūchihr Tabarī, Tehran, Iran, August 1977.
 This bit of self-reflexivity is one of the first instances of postmodernism in ethnographic films in Iran.
-While very powerful and informative in exposing unusual customs and beliefs of a community of believers, the film is a mere document of a trance session, offering no cultural context and no historical or ethnographic understanding.
+While its exposé of the unusual customs of a community of believers is very powerful and informative, the film is a mere document of a trance session, offering no cultural context and no historical or ethnographic understanding.

-Another noted NIRT filmmaker and a key new-wave director, Parviz Kimiavi, trained in filmmaking at IDHEC (Institut des hautes études cinématographiques) in Paris, made several films that violated the paradigmatic anthropological unconscious of ethnographic films long before it became a style and a cliché in post-revolutionary cinema.
-He mixed nonfictional and fictional stories and filming styles to create dense, lyrical, and ironic ethnographic texts which exposed the contradictions of the ethnographic scene and the complicity of subjects with filmmakers.
-His most straightforward documentary is Yā Zāmen-e Āhū (Oh, Protector of the Gazelle, 1971), an intimate, ethnographically rich, and cleverly critical portrait of pilgrimage to the shrine of Imam Reza in Mashhad.
-As cinematographer Esmail Emami told me in an interview, it was filmed using a handheld and sometimes hidden camera—the latter violating the informed consent requirements of ethnographic cinema.
-7Author’s interview with filmmaker Esmail Emami, Tehran, Iran, August 1977.
+Another noted NIRT filmmaker and a key new-wave director, Parvīz Kīmīyāvī, trained in filmmaking at IDHEC (Institut des hautes études cinématographiques) in Paris, made several films that violated the paradigmatic anthropological unconscious of ethnographic films long before such a violation became a style and a cliché in post-revolutionary cinema.
+He mixed nonfictional and fictional stories and filming styles to create dense, lyrical, and ironic ethnographic texts that exposed the contradictions of the ethnographic scene and the complicity of subjects with filmmakers.
+His most straightforward documentary is Yā Zāmin-i Āhū (Oh, Protector of the Gazelle, 1971), an intimate, ethnographically rich, and cleverly critical portrait of pilgrimage to the shrine of Imam Rizā in Mashhad.
+As cinematographer Ismā‛īl Imāmī told me in an interview, Yā Zāmin-i Āhū was filmed using a handheld and sometimes hidden camera—the latter violating the informed consent requirements of ethnographic cinema.7Author’s interview with filmmaker Ismāʿīl Imāmī, Tehran, Iran, August 1977.
 The film has no authoritative voice-over narrator.
-However, through contrapuntal uses of voice and vision, which create a contrast between the film’s visuals and the voices of the pilgrims, Kimiavi critiques the official Shiʿi institutions for their failure to help the religious community (ummah).
-The visuals highlight the magnificent opulence of the massive silver and gold mausoleum and of the shrine’s great halls covered with massive beautiful carpets, where walls and ceilings are decorated with cut crystal, glass, mirror, and huge crystal chandeliers.
+However, through contrapuntal uses of voice and vision, which create a contrast between the film’s visuals and the voices of the pilgrims, Kīmīyāvī critiques the official Shiʿi institutions for their failure to help the religious community (ummah).
+The visuals highlight the magnificent opulence of the massive silver and gold mausoleum, the shrine’s great halls covered with massive beautiful carpets, and its walls and ceilings decorated with cut crystal, glass, mirror, and huge crystal chandeliers.
 The soundtrack, however, carries the desperate voices of the lowly supplicants requesting mercy, compassion, better health, or redemption.

 Films of Tribes and Tribal Migration

-Tribes and their “exotic” ways of life, colourful customs, and arduous annual migrations, so memorably documented in the 1920s by American filmmakers Cooper, Schoedsack, and Harrison in Grass: A Nation’s Battle for Life (1925), now became subjects for Iranian documentarists.
+Tribes and their “exotic” ways of life, colourful customs, and arduous annual migrations, so memorably documented in the 1920s by American filmmakers Cooper, Schoedsack, and Harrison in Grass: A Nation’s Battle for Life (1925), became subjects for Iranian documentarists.
 Sedentarism and modernization, which were eroding their customs and nomadic way of life, seemed to have intensified the cosmopolitan city dwellers’ nostalgia for and interest in them.
 In a kind of romantic “salvage ethnography,” modern, often foreign-trained, filmmakers, who were themselves agents of modernity, documented the tribes before their disappearance—attempts that always seemed to refer to Grass as the archetypal progenitor.
-One notable example was by Houshang Shafti who, at the head of a large film crew, filmed the Bakhtiari tribe’s migration in south-western Iran for MCA.
-The resulting film, Shaqāyeqe Sūzān (The Flaming Poppies, 1962), was technically well made and superior to its foreign predecessor in terms of its inclusion of colour, sound, and multiple camera viewpoints.
+One notable example was that of Hūshang Shaftī, who, at the head of a large film crew, filmed the Bakhtiari tribe’s migration in southwestern Iran for MCA.
+The resulting film, Shaqāyiq-i Sūzān (The Flaming Poppies, 1962), was technically well made and superior to its foreign predecessor in terms of its inclusion of colour, sound, and multiple camera viewpoints.
 It won the Silver Bear Prize at the 1961 Berlin Film Festival, and was widely distributed in Iran and abroad through Iranian embassies.
-However, it lacked the grandeur, drama, and scale of Grass and suffered from the shortcomings of the official style of documentary, in which the Syracuse Team had trained Shafti.
-These included an unimaginative and linear narrative structure and a plodding, voice-of-God, impersonal narration.
+However, it lacked the grandeur, drama, and scale of Grass and suffered from the shortcomings of the official style of documentary film, in which the Syracuse Team had trained Shaftī.
+Some such traits included an unimaginative and linear narrative structure and a plodding, voice-of-God, impersonal manner of narration.

-Anthropologist Fereydoun Safizadeh first saw Grass in 1971 in an undergraduate ethnographic film class in the United States.
-It was so gripping that it inspired him to “retrace” some fifty years later the footsteps of the American filmmakers by filming the Bakhtiari annual migration, and it served as a “catalyst” for the 28-minute documentary The Shahsavan Nomads of Iran (1983), which he co-directed with his sociologist spouse, Arlene Dallalfar.
-8Fereydoun Safizadeh, “Yeyloq, Qishloq: The Lure of Grass and the Cinematography of Shāhsavan Nomads,” The Iranian (January 30, 2003), www.iranian.com/Travelers/2003/January/Migrate/index.html (accessed 30 November 2013), 1.
-That viewing of Grass was also instrumental in redirecting his academic interest from engineering to visual anthropology.
-However, logistics, proximity, and familiarity forced another type of redirection: Safizadeh shifted attention from filming the south-western Bakhtiari nomads to filming the north-western Shahsavan pastoral nomads of Azerbaijan.
-The Shahsavan’s colourful seasonal migration between the Aras River in the Mughan Steppe and the high pastures of Sabalan Mountain provided a dramatic narrative focus, and Safizadeh’s Azari background, knowledge of culture and language, and contacts made a film about the Shahsavan more plausible, particularly during the tumultuous revolutionary period.
+Anthropologist Farīdūn Safīzādah first saw Grass in 1971 in an undergraduate ethnographic film class in the United States.
+It was so gripping that it inspired him to “retrace,” some fifty years later, the footsteps of the American filmmakers by filming the Bakhtiari annual migration, and it served as a “catalyst” for the 28-minute documentary The Shahsavan Nomads of Iran (1983), which he co-directed with his sociologist spouse, Arlene Dallalfar.8Farīdūn Safīzādah, “Yeyloq, Qishloq: The Lure of Grass and the Cinematography of Shāhsavan Nomads,” The Iranian (January 30, 2003), accessed November 30, 2013, www.iranian.com/Travelers/2003/January/Migrate/index.html That viewing of Grass was also instrumental in redirecting his academic interest from engineering to visual anthropology.
+However, logistics, proximity, and familiarity forced another type of redirection, as Safīzādah shifted attention from filming the southwestern Bakhtiari nomads to filming the northwestern Shāhsavan pastoral nomads of Azerbaijan.
+The Shāhsavan’s colourful seasonal migration between the Aras River in the Mughān Steppe and the high pastures of Sabalān Mountain provided a dramatic narrative focus, and Safīzādah’s Azari background, knowledge of culture and language, and contacts made a film about the Shāhsavan more plausible, particularly during the tumultuous revolutionary period.

-This project is worth noting here because of the impact of Grass on its inception, its female-centered filming, its ethnographically informed narration, and the impact of the anti-Shah revolution on its production and completion.
+This project is worth noting here because of the influence of Grass on its inception, its female-centered filming, its ethnographically informed narration, and the effects of the anti-Shah revolution on its production and completion.
 By mid-January 1978, Tabriz had risen to commemorate the “martyrs” of the Qom demonstrations forty days earlier, and anti-government forces had burned and destroyed banks, liquor stores, and cinemas.
 The three-week spring tribal migration would take place in late winter.
 There was no time to lose.
-Safizadeh made a proposal to Nader Afshar Naderi (1926–79), director of Tehran University’s Institute for Social Research, to film the Shahsavan camp life and forthcoming migration, a proposal that Afshar Naderi approved, providing him with 5,000 feet of 16 mm raw stock and access to NIRT’s facilities for lab work and editing.
+Safīzādah made a proposal to Nādir Afshār Nādirī (1926–79), director of Tehran University’s Institute for Social Research, to film the Shāhsavan camp life and forthcoming migration, a proposal that Afshār Nādirī approved, providing him with 5,000 feet of 16 mm raw stock and access to NIRT’s facilities for lab work and editing.

-He and Dallalfar formed an effective mixed-gender team, for they were able to film not only the male-dominated public events of the Moghanlu lineage of the Shahsavan (e.g., shepherding, felt-making, the buying and selling of flocks and wool) but also female-centred private activities inside and outside the women’s ālāchiq tents (e.g., fetching water, baking, cooking, churning milk, making butter and yogurt, wool spinning, weaving, nursing babies).
+Safīzādah and Dallalfar formed an effective mixed-gender team, for they were able to film not only the male-dominated public events of the Mughānlū lineage of the Shāhsavan such as shepherding, felt-making, the buying and selling of flocks and wool, but also female-centred private activities inside and outside the women’s ālāchīq tents such as fetching water, baking, cooking, churning milk, making butter and yogurt, wool spinning, weaving, and nursing babies.
 They also documented the migration over rivers and mountain passes.
-By mid-September 1978, when they began editing the footage, the Zhaleh Square massacre, known as “Black Friday,” had shaken the government to its core and emboldened the uprising.
+By mid-September 1978, when they began editing the footage, the Zhālah Square massacre, known as “Black Friday,” had shaken the government to its core and emboldened the uprising.
 NIRT employees joined the national strike, which eventually brought the Pahlavi regime to an end.
-When Sadegh Ghotbzadeh became Director General of the post-revolution broadcasting authority—the Voice and Vision of the Islamic Republic—he mandated a re-evaluation of all projects, bringing them all to a halt.
-Purification purges took their toll, as did chaos and uncertainty, which forced Safizadeh and Dallalfar to give up “any hope of being able to complete the film.”9 Safizadeh, “Yeyloq, Qishloq,” 9.
+Sādiq Qutbzādah became Director General of the post-revolution broadcasting authority—the Voice and Vision of the Islamic Republic—and mandated a re-evaluation of all projects that brought them all to a halt.
+Purification purges took their toll, as did chaos and uncertainty, which forced Safīzādah and Dallalfar to give up “any hope of being able to complete the film.”9Safīzādah, “Yeyloq, Qishloq,” 9.
 Unable to retrieve the original footage from NIRT, they left Iran with approximately 2,000 feet of their work-print (nearly one hour), which Dallalfar subsequently edited as a sociology graduate student at UCLA into The Shahsavan Nomads of Iran.
 Dallalfar read the voice-over narration for this somewhat rough and incomplete but valuable film, providing additional textual information about the impact of agricultural modernization, land reform, sedentarism, large-scale irrigation systems, and modern transportation on the tribe’s way of life and livelihood.
-In his write-up about the film, Safizadeh admitted that the romance of authenticity and the impulse toward salvage ethnography prevented them from filming
+In his write-up about the film, Safīzādah admitted that the romance of authenticity and the impulse toward salvage ethnography prevented them from filming

-the newly adopted technological ways of doing things, for example using pickup trucks to go and come from the camps, or the use of Mercedes trucks to relocate sheep from the Mughan Steppe to the Sabalan range, or to show the canning factories in Mughan where the Shahsavan worked as day laborers.
-10Safizadeh, “Yeyloq, Qishloq,” 11-12.
+the newly adopted technological ways of doing things, for example using pickup trucks to go and come from the camps, or the use of Mercedes trucks to relocate sheep from the Mughān Steppe to the Sabalān range, or to show the canning factories in Mughān where the Shāhsavan worked as day laborers.10Safīzādah, “Yeyloq, Qishloq,” 11-12.

-The film’s reception was somewhat limited, as Safizadeh and Dallalfar, at the beginning of their academic careers in anthropology and sociology, could not devote sufficient time to its publicity and distribution, and they did not consign it to a professional distributor.
-As a result, as Safizadeh told me in an email, the film “remained pretty much within university circles and their collections.”
-Several individuals and universities acquired it in Britain, Norway and Turkey.
-It has not been publicly screened in Iran.11Author’s e-mail correspondence with anthropologist-filmmaker Fereydoun Safizadeh, Boston, Massachusetts, August 28, 2006.
+The film’s reception was somewhat limited, as Safīzādah and Dallalfar, at the beginning of their academic careers in anthropology and sociology, could not devote sufficient time to its publicity and distribution, and they did not consign it to a professional distributor.
+As a result, as Safīzādah told me in an email, the film “remained pretty much within university circles and their collections.”
+Several individuals and universities acquired it in Britain, Norway, and Turkey, but it has not been publicly screened in Iran.11Author’s e-mail correspondence with Farīdūn Safīzādah, Boston, Massachusetts, August 28, 2006.

 To conclude this section, I would like to mention two other films that are interesting in their differing anthropological approaches.
-Anthropologist Nader Afshar Naderi and filmmaker Gholam Hoseein Taheridoust each made a film called Balūt (Acorn, 1968 and 1971, respectively), documenting the disappearing traditional process of making bread made from bitter acorn.
-Naderi made his film for the Institute for Social Research which he headed, and Taheridoust made his for NIRT for whom he worked as a director.
-Both were made in the Kuhgiluyeh region of the Zagros Mountains in the south-west, where over half of the tribal population was migratory with the remainder settled in small villages.
-Despite their similarity in terms of topic, region, subjects, and institutional sponsorship, there were major differences in their ethnographic and filmic approaches.
+Anthropologist Nādir Afshār Nādirī and filmmaker Ghulām Hosayn Tāhirīdūst each made a film called Balūt (Acorn, 1968 and 1971, respectively), documenting the disappearing traditional process of making bread made from bitter acorn.
+Nādirī made his film for the Institute for Social Research, which he headed, and Tāhirīdūst made his for NIRT, for whom he worked as a director.
+Both were made in the Kuhgīlūyah region of the Zagros Mountains in the southwest, where over half of the tribal population was migratory with the remainder settled in small villages.
+Despite their similarities in terms of topic, region, subjects, and institutional sponsorship, their ethnographic and filmic approaches were different.

-As an anthropologist, Naderi made an effort, as he told me in an interview, to “portray the daily life of a nomadic people with emphasis on the division of labor during the three seasons of autumn, winter and spring,” during which he and his German wife and five other researchers lived in the region.
-12Hamid Naficy, A Social History of Iranian Cinema: The Industrializing Years, 1941–1978, vol. 2 (Durham: Duke University Press, 2011), 109.
+As an anthropologist, Nādirī made an effort, as he told me in an interview, to “portray the daily life of a nomadic people with emphasis on the division of labor during the three seasons of autumn, winter and spring,” during which he and his German wife and five other researchers lived in the region.12Hamid Naficy, A Social History of Iranian Cinema: The Industrializing Years, 1941–1978, vol. 2 (Durham: Duke University Press, 2011), 109.
 Such long-term cohabitation and participant observation was not something that non-anthropologist filmmakers had done before.
-The film focuses on the preparation of bread from acorns, whose bitterness is leached by running water from a stream, a process that it places in the context of the daily activities of the nomads over a nine-month period.
-These scenes are filmed with a static camera and aesthetics that signal Naderi’s training as a photographer, not cinematographer.
-While the scenes of daily life are ethnographically informed and accompanied by clear, pro-filmic sounds, they tend to disperse the film’s narrative in all directions, and the lack of voice-over leaves certain key details unexplained, such as the colour change in the stream water that indicates the level of leaching.
+The film focuses on the preparation of bread from acorns, whose bitterness is leached by running water from a stream, and places this process in the context of the daily activities of the nomads over a nine-month period.
+These scenes are filmed with a static camera and aesthetics that signal Nādirī’s training as a photographer, not cinematographer.
+Although the scenes of daily life are ethnographically informed and accompanied by clear, pro-filmic sounds, they tend to disperse the film’s narrative in all directions, and the lack of voice-over leaves certain key details unexplained, such as the colour change in the stream water that indicates the level of leaching.

-Taheridoust’s film, on the other hand, shows in graphic detail and in a more coherent and visual manner the preparation of acorns for bread making as recreated by one family and filmed in just two-and-a-half days.
-However, Taheridoust’s recreation is not naïve for, as he told me in an interview, he had spent a year and a half of his Knowledge Corps service in the region and was well acquainted with the people and their way of life, 13Naficy, A Social History of Iranian Cinema, 110. and thus he had been able to gain both cultural information and his subjects’ confidence before filming.
+Tāhirīdūst’s film, on the other hand, shows, in graphic detail and in a more coherent and visual manner, the preparation of acorns for bread making as recreated by one family and filmed in just two-and-a-half days.
+However, Tāhirīdūst’s recreation is not naïve for, as he told me in an interview, he had spent a year and a half of his Knowledge Corps service in the region and was well acquainted with the people and their way of life,13Naficy, A Social History of Iranian Cinema, 110. and thus he had been able to gain both cultural information and his subjects’ confidence before filming.
 He was also at the time working on his thesis on the topic of “possession” (zār) under the venerable ethnographic filmmaker, Jean Rouch.
-Taheridoust’s film ends in a self-reflexive scene of the family eating their acorn meal, when the male head of the family looks directly into the camera and asks: “Is the film over?”
+Tāhirīdūst’s film ends in a self-reflexive scene of the family eating their acorn meal, when the male head of the family looks directly into the camera and asks: “Is the film over?”
 The film freezes on the face of the man and ends with his question, thereby leaving the decision about the film’s ontological status as a straight documentary to the viewer.
-This gesture is perhaps Taheridoust’s small homage to his mentor Rouch and his partner Morin and their seminal self- reflexive cinéma-vérité film, Chronique d’un Été (Chronicle of a Summer, 1961).
+This gesture is perhaps Tāhirīdūst’s small homage to his mentor Rouch and his partner Morin and their seminal self- reflexive cinéma-vérité film Chronique d’un Été (Chronicle of a Summer, 1961).

 The subject’s question at the end of the film also raises the issue of power relations between cosmopolitan ethnographers and filmmakers and their rural subjects.
-If the film ethnographers were in the position of power because of their access to advanced film technology, anthropological knowledge, government support, and official permission to study and investigate their subjects, the natives were armed with suspicion—the traditional weapon of the weak in neo-colonial situations.
-As Afshar Naderi explains,
+If the film ethnographers were in a position of power because of their access to advanced film technology, anthropological knowledge, government support, and official permission to study and investigate their subjects, the natives were armed with suspicion—the traditional weapon of the weak in neo-colonial situations; as Afshār Nādirī explains:

 Although the tribespeople did not show any particular animosity toward us, nevertheless they did not regard us as benevolent anthropologists.
 We were similar to the type of soldiers who had recently murdered some of them.
 As a result, we were their potential enemies.
 We learned of this only after the tribespeople grew close to us.
-They confessed that at first they were suspicious that we were working for the army.
-14Afshar Naderi, “Chand murid az mahzurati rishtah-i insān shināsi,” Kitab-i Tus (Summer 1987), 102.
-Translated by the author.
+They confessed that at first they were suspicious that we were working for the army.14Nādir Afshār Nādirī, “Chand murid az mahzūrat-i rishtah-i insān-shināsi,” Kitāb-i Tūs (Summer 1987), 102.
+(Translated by the author).

-Their different approaches to the same subject reflect Naderi and Taheridoust’s different training as anthropologist and filmmaker respectively.
-While Taheridoust’s is a better film—it won several international awards—Naderi’s film is ethnographically more informative and the research that undergirded it contributed to a rich trove of para-cinematic materials, consisting of seven monographs, several ethnographic films, and a tribal atlas of the Kuhgiluyih region.
+Their different approaches to the same subject reflect Nādirī and Tāhirīdūst’s respective training as anthropologist and filmmaker.
+While Tāhirīdūst’s is widely considered a better film—it won several international awards—Nādirī’s film is ethnographically more informative and the research that undergirded it contributed to a rich trove of para-cinematic materials, consisting of seven monographs, several ethnographic films, and a tribal atlas of the Kuhgīlūyah region.

-Post-Revolution Ethnographic Filmmaking: Focusing on Emergent Instead of Disappearing Practices
+Post-Revolution Ethnographic Filmmaking: Focusing on Emergent Practices

 Another new development was the emerging reversal of exchange relations between anthropology and filmmaking.
-Whereas during the Pahlavi regime it was primarily filmmakers who moved into ethnography, in the Islamic Republic period a reverse movement, from anthropology into filmmaking and media making, seemed to emerge.
-Anthropologists found the Khatami-era bureaucracy (both during his time as Minister of Culture and Islamic Guidance and as President) more lenient with awarding research permissions.
-These creators used tape recorders, still cameras, and video cameras as part of their research arsenal and methodology—some to record interviews with their subjects, and some to document scenes of daily life, customs, rituals, and performances.
-Although these were rarely filmed for the purpose of making a coherent, autonomous documentary, the unedited footage provides a valuable record for future films, but access to this material requires individual contact with anthropologists.
-Nevertheless, the ethnography of certain subjects—such as the prison system, racism, and stigmatized minorities, such as Bahaʿis, Jews, Afghan immigrants, and homosexuals 16Christian Bromberger, “Commonplaces, Taboos and New Objects in Iranian Anthropology,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 3.—remained off-limits for a time; as did the topics that preoccupied Marxist and neo-Marxist schools before the revolution, such as class conflict, urban and rural relations, and the consequences of power and inequality.
-17Fariba Adelkhah, “Social Anthropology in Iranian Postrevolutionary Society and Dilemmas and Crises,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 2.
+Whereas during the Pahlavi regime, it was primarily filmmakers who moved into ethnography, in the Islamic Republic period, a reverse movement from anthropology into filmmaking and media making seemed to emerge.
+Anthropologists found the Khātamī-era bureaucracy (both during his time as Minister of Culture and Islamic Guidance and as President) more lenient with awarding research permissions.
+These creators used tape recorders, still cameras, and video cameras as part of their research arsenal and methodology; some to record interviews with their subjects, and others to document scenes of daily life, customs, rituals, and performances.
+Although these were rarely filmed for the purpose of making coherent, autonomous documentaries, the unedited footage provides a valuable record for future films, but access to this material requires individual contact with anthropologists.
+Nevertheless, the ethnography of certain subjects—such as the prison system, racism, and stigmatized minorities such as Bahaʿis, Jews, Afghan immigrants, and homosexuals16Christian Bromberger, “Commonplaces, Taboos and New Objects in Iranian Anthropology,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond Conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 3.—remained off-limits for a time; as did the topics that preoccupied Marxist and neo-Marxist schools before the revolution, such as class conflict, urban and rural relations, and the consequences of power and inequality.17Fariba Adelkhah, “Social Anthropology in Iranian Postrevolutionary Society and Dilemmas and Crises,” synopsis of paper delivered at Anthropological Perspectives on Iran: The New Millennium and Beyond Conference, Institute of Historical Ethnology, Johann Wolfgang Goethe University, Frankfurt am Main (30 September–2 October 2004), 2.
 Interestingly, however, filmmakers took advantage of the public spaces of discourse opened up by the reformists in the 1990s and 2000s to examine some of these topics in their social documentaries and in an emerging class of films I call “ethnographic-lite.”
 Strictly speaking, these are not truly ethnographic, but are rather reportage films that, like those of the Pahlavi era, are informed by certain unconscious understandings of anthropological methods and film styles.
-Some of them are process films, showing a ritual from beginning to end; some only document one aspect of a traditional ritual; some continue to engage in salvaging operations; some are impressionistic and descriptive; a few are research-based and result from long periods of sociological and ethnographic study, participant observation, and interaction with their subjects (such as Varharam’s films).
+Some of them are process films, showing a ritual from beginning to end; some only document one aspect of a traditional ritual; some continue to engage in salvaging operations; some are impressionistic and descriptive; and a few, such as Varahrām’s films, are research-based, resulting from long periods of sociological and ethnographic study, participant observation, and interaction with their subjects.
 Many of the same taxonomic categories are still present here, from Shiʿi religious rituals to nomadic and tribal communities, as well as some new topics.
-Unlike the Pahlavi-era films given largely to salvaging a disappearing world, however, these films focus on discovering emergent practices, such as underground music (Amir Hamz, Bahman Ghobadi), transgender identity and practices (Amir Amirani, Elhum Shakerifar), women’s violence against husbands (Mahvash Sheikholeslami), rhinoplasty (Mehrdad Oskouei), and schools for training professional mourners (Bahman Kiarostami).
+Unlike the Pahlavi-era films given largely to salvaging a disappearing world, however, these films focus on discovering emergent practices, such as underground music (Amir Hamz, Bahman Ghubādī), transgender identity and practices (Amīr Amīrānī, Elhum Shākirīfar), women’s violence against husbands (Mahvash Shaykhulislāmī), rhinoplasty (Mihrdād Uskūyī), and schools for training professional mourners (Bahman Kīyārustamī).
 This shift from “disappearing” to “emerging” cultures and practices is another mark of postmodern ethnography and documentary practices in Iran.
 But this postmodernist practice exists side by side with the modernist salvaging practice, this time centered on Shiʿism, Shiʿi beliefs, and Shiʿi rituals, mythology, and martyrology.
-Tribes continued to exert their fascination on ethnographers, among them Farhad Varharam who made Tārāz (The Taraz Route, 1989) about a Bakhtiari migration, and Pīr-e Shaliyār (The Sage of Shaliyar, 1996) about an annual ritual among Kurdish tribespeople in the village of Uraman.
+Tribes have continued to exert their fascination on ethnographers such as Farhād Varahrām, who made Tārāz (The Taraz Route, 1989), about a Bakhtiari migration, and Pīr-e Shalīyār (The Sage of Shaliyar, 1996) about an annual ritual among Kurdish tribespeople in the village of Urāmān.

 The Little Medium That Could

-If the little medium of the 1970s-80s in Iran—portable audiocassettes, videocassettes, and handheld filming—energized the Islamic Revolution, some four decades later, it appears that the new little medium of the 2020s—cell phone and digital cameras—have become enablers of a new uprising in the making, as evidenced by the 2022 protest movement that followed the death of the young Iranian Kurdish woman Mahsa Amini, who died after she was arrested by Iran’s Morality Police on account of violating the strict Islamic dress code by appearing in public without the state-sanctioned head covering.
-The resulting widespread vociferous protests on the streets of Iranian cities were called movements—“Jin, Jian, Azadi” movement in Kurdish, “Zan, Zendegi, Azadi” movement in Persian,” and “Woman, Life, Freedom” movement in English.
-These protests did not remain local or national, for the powerful documentary videos of them as well as professionally made news footage and music videos, and amateur eye-witness videos of them were widely shared and reshared on various global Internet sites.
-This Internet-fed fury against the compulsory restrictions of clothing and behavior—broadly called hijab—the brutality of the security forces, and the general government repressions in all spheres continued to escalate online and in the streets, one feeding the other.
+If the little medium of the 1970s-80s in Iran—portable audiocassettes, videocassettes, and handheld filming—energized the Islamic Revolution, some four decades later, it appears that the new little medium of the 2020s—cell phone and digital cameras—have become enablers of a new uprising in the making, as evidenced by the 2022 protest movement that followed the death of the young Iranian Kurdish woman Mahsā Amīnī, who died after she was arrested by Iran’s Morality Police on account of violating the strict Islamic dress code by appearing in public without a state-sanctioned head covering.
+The resulting widespread vociferous protests on the streets of Iranian cities were called movements—“Jin, Jian, Āzādī” movement in Kurdish, “Zan, Zindigī, Āzādī” movement in Persian, and “Woman, Life, Freedom” movement in English.
+These protests did not remain local or national, as documentary videos, professionally-made news footage, music videos, and amateur eyewitness videos were all widely shared and reshared on various global Internet sites.
+This Internet-fed fury against the compulsory restrictions of clothing and behavior (broadly called hijab), the brutality of the security forces, and the general government repression in all spheres has continued to escalate online and in the streets, one feeding the other.

 Cite this article